zeromev/zeromev.github.io/wayforward.md

 ### only use ethereum mainnet for token deposits and transfers

 Ethereum mainnet is becoming an increasingly hostile place to do business.

-The [Ethereum Foundation](https://ethereum.org) under the advice of [Flashbots](https://docs.flashbots.net) are currently on a path of [maximizing MEV extraction](https://ethresear.ch/t/mev-boost-merge-ready-flashbots-architecture/11177) the majority of which has been shown to involve [frontrunning](/terms#frontrunning) and [censorship](/terms#censorship).
+The [Ethereum Foundation](https://ethereum.org) under the guidance of [Flashbots](https://docs.flashbots.net) are currently on a path of [maximizing MEV extraction](https://ethresear.ch/t/mev-boost-merge-ready-flashbots-architecture/11177) the majority of which has been shown to involve [frontrunning](/terms#frontrunning) and [censorship](/terms#censorship).

 While your tokens and direct token transfers are safely secured by the distributed nature of Ethereum consensus, popular use cases such as token swaps and NFT trades are extremely vulnerable to [toxic MEV](/terms#toxic-mev).